josephcarey/scampr2/ROADMAP.md

 ## Tweaks
 - update so scripts can use root-level await
+- cleaner distinction of where try-catches happen and better error handling

 ## Far Future
 - "This student might be in a lesson"
 - Floor counselor displays, class counselor displays
 - Click through to classes/rooms/etc.
-- Script to pull lessons and generate studio lists for proofing
 -